swiftlang/swift-evolution/proposals/0327-actor-initializers.md

   1. Non-async initializers are overly strict about what can be done with `self`.
   2. Actor deinitializers can exhibit data races.
-  3. Global-actor isolation for stored properties cannot always be respected during initialization.
+  3. Global-actor isolation for default values of stored properties cannot always be respected during initialization.
   4. Initializer delegation requires the use of the `convenience` keyword like classes, even though actors do not support inheritance.

 It's important to keep in mind that these is not an exhaustive list.
 In particular, global-actor isolated types are effectively actors themselves, so many of the same protections should apply to them, too.